Frequently Asked Questions

 You will be asked for personal information.

-You will first speak to an Intake Specialist, who will gather information to verify that you qualify for our services, such as income and number of household members.
-We also gather other personal information, such as date of birth, zip code, and marital status.
+You will first speak to an Intake Specialist, who will gather information to verify that you qualify for our services.
+We also gather other personal information, such as date of birth, zip code, marital status, and income.
 All information is kept confidential and is protected by the attorney-client privilege.
 Your information will never be shared or sold.

 You will be asked to describe your legal problem.

 Please identify your legal problem as briefly as possible (example: "I'd like to divorce my abusive partner.").
-The hotline attorneys will ask for more detailed information during your hotline consultation.
+Project attorneys will ask for more detailed information during your consultation.

 An attorney will return your call.

-If your legal matter is appropriate for the hotline, one of the hotline attorneys will return your call within three to five business days.
+If your legal matter is appropriate for our services, an attorney will return your call within three to five business days.
 Please have a callback number ready when you call.
 Depending on your unique situation, here is what you might expect:

 - Legal advice over the telephone